bilgino/angularforddd/README.md

 Domain-oriented layering is often considered the first structuring criterion in Angular applications.
 However, layered architecture is independent of vertical structuring criterion.
 It's sufficient to comply with horizontal layers.
 The main reasons for modular segmentation in
 Angular is lazy-loading, scoping and distribution.

-Using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their integrity (invariants) is a common bad practice in frontend projects.
-Hence, building rich domain models is a major objective in object-oriented applications.
-In general, using rich domain models means more entities than business services.

 When application services carry out business or UI use cases, it may be a good idea to write use cases that contain less logic directly in the
 UI controller, like in the MVC pattern.
 However, we don't want to hide use cases from the rest of the application and use dedicated classes instead!